edwinsage/Talon_Bot/notes/API.md

 other triggers?

-All calls to commands are provided with three variables: $user, $tags, and $args
+All calls to commands are provided with four variables: $user, $tags, $args, and $cfg

 $user is the Twitch username of the user who invoked the command